Hethersett: 2012 Olympics

 Hethersett was noted as having held more Olympic-themed events per capita than any other village, town or city in the United Kingdom.
 As a result of this, despite being bypassed by the torch route, the Olympic flame paid a special off-route visit to the village on Thursday 5 July before the Olympic Torch left Norwich.
 The Flame arrived at Hethersett High School at about 6.21am.

 Awards

-Hethersett was named Eastern Daily Press Pride in Norfolk Community of the Year for 2012 for villages and towns with populations over 5,000.
-The judges praised the village for its outstanding community spirit and can do attitude.
-The village won the same award in 2006.
-There was also praise at an award ceremony at Norfolk County Council for the village web site.
-In 2013 Hethersett became the first village or town in the United Kingdom to receive a Prime Minister's Big Society award.

-Hethersett has won a number of awards in the past 10 years.
-These include: